 Development and administration of systems that provides for the payment or other acquisition of assistive technology.
 Examples of such programs can include:

 Last Resort Funds: These programs provide AT, or funds to purchase AT, to consumers when other options have been exhausted or are unavailable.
 These may be earmarked for particular types of consumers (such as children or seniors) or particular types of AT or they may be for any group or type of AT.
-States may not use AT Act dollars to provide funds or devices directly to individuals.
+Programs may not use AT Act dollars to provide funds or devices directly to individuals.
 AT Act dollars may be used to administer a last resort fund comprised of non-AT Act dollars.

 Home Modification Program: A home modification program provides home modifications, including the addition of wheelchair ramps.
-States may not use AT Act dollars to provide funds or devices directly to individuals.
+Programs may not use AT Act dollars to provide funds or devices directly to individuals.
 AT Act dollars may be used to administer a home modification program comprising non-AT Act dollars.

 Telecommunications Equipment Distribution Program (State): These are state program to distribute telecommunications equipment that serves the needs of people with disabilities, including safety needs during emergencies.
 (This is not the federally funded NDBEDP or iCanConnect).
-States may not use AT Act dollars to provide funds or devices directly to individuals.
+Programs may not use AT Act dollars to provide funds or devices directly to individuals.
 AT Act dollars may be used to administer a telecommunications distribution program comprising non-AT Act dollars.

 Deaf/Blind Telecommunications Equipment Distribution Program (Federal): This is the National Deaf/Blind Equipment Distribution Program funded by the Federal Communications Commission also known as iCanConnect.
 This program provides telecommunications equipment for individuals who are deaf/blind.
-States may not use AT Act dollars to provide funds or devices directly to individuals.
+Programs may not use AT Act dollars to provide funds or devices directly to individuals.
 AT Act dollars may be used to administer a telecommunications distribution program comprising non-AT Act dollars.

 Other State Financing Activities That Create AT Savings